deltaDAO/mvg-portal/content/pages/privacy/en.md

 You have the right to obtain without undue delay the rectification of inaccurate personal data about you.
 Additionally, you have the right that incomplete personal data about you are completed.

-If you published a data service, please note that you can modify your provided metadata (like the author&#39;s name) at any time by conducting the following steps.
+If you published a data service, please note that you can modify your provided metadata at any time by conducting the following steps.

 - Visit your published data service on our portal demonstrator ([portal.minimal-gaia-x.eu](https://portal.minimal-gaia-x.eu)).
 - Validate your identity with your private key.